Hyperlink-London/.github/profile/README.md

 ## Departments

-Our organization is structured into several key departments:
+Our organisation is structured into several key departments:

 - **Engineering**: Focused on the design and development of core systems for the Hyperloop pod, ensuring efficient and safe operations.
 - **Research**: Conducting studies on the feasibility, safety, and societal impact of Hyperloop technology, with dedicated teams in Biomedical and Scalability research.